Poppy Program Action Plan 2017-2018

 22756 Pickarts Lane

 Box Elder, SD 57719-9320

-What is this program, and why do we have it?
+What is this program and why do we have it?

-What can you/Units do?
+What can members/units do?

 1. Promote the Poppy Program and increase poppy revenue.

 · Distribute informational material and make it available to members.